PFC CSKA Sofia: Out on loan

-Other players under contract
+Reserve team and Youth Academy

 Foreign players

 Up to twenty foreign nationals can be registered and given a squad number for the first team in the Bulgarian First League, however only five non-EU/EEA nationals can be used during a match day.
 Those non-EU/EEA nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.

 Bulgarian Army stadium

 The team's home stadium, the Bulgarian Army Stadium, was completed in 1967 and stands on the same spot as its predecessor, Athletic Park.
 It is situated in the Borisova gradina park, named after Bulgarian tsar Boris III, in Sofia's city centre.
 The stadium has four sectors with a total of 22,995 places (18,495 seats), of which 2,100 are covered.
 The pitch length is 105 metres and the width is 68 metres.

 The sports complex also include a basketball court and gymnastics facilities, as well as the CSKA Sofia Museum of Glory.
 The press conference room has 80 seats.